Plastic Bertrand

-Roger François Jouret (born 24 February 1954), better known as Plastic Bertrand, is a Belgian musician, songwriter, producer, editor and television presenter, best known for the 1977 international hit single "Ça plane pour moi".
+Roger François Jouret, better known as Plastic Bertrand, is a Belgian musician, songwriter, producer, editor and television presenter, best known for the 1977 international hit single "Ça plane pour moi".

 Biography

 Early life and bands

 Jouret was born in Brussels to a French father and Ukrainian mother.
 At the age of nine, he became a singer and drummer in the Buffalo Scouts Band, a group he formed with the Boy Scouts, which performed covers of Rolling Stones songs.
 He then formed a band called The Pelicans, which performed at parties.
 They changed their name to Passing the Time, presenting their act in bars, in clubs and at festivals along the Dutch and Belgian coasts.
 Later he was hired by pirate radio station Radio Veronica.

 Meanwhile, he continued his education at the Music Academy studying music theory and percussion, passing his degree at the Athénée Adolphe Max.
 Whilst awaiting admission to the Royal Conservatory of Music in Brussels, he spent a year at the Saint-Luc Institute studying design.

 In 1973, he entered the Conservatory to study music theory, percussion and music history.
 Influenced by the punk movement, he formed the band Hubble Bubble in 1974, sharing his time between study at the Conservatory, rehearsals and concerts with the band, and work as stage manager at the Theatre des Galeries.
 In 1975, Hubble Bubble released their first of two albums, also titled Hubble Bubble.
 Jouret is credited as the songwriter, singer and drummer under the name Roger Junior.
 The group's bass player was killed in an accident returning from a rehearsal, and the group disbanded.